kd8bxp/Cheerlights_Clock/README.md

 The original project is by @martinbateman, and was shared by @cymplecy.
 The project took on a life of its own after a few tweets back and forth, and quickly turned into a full fledge collabration.

+A nice 3D printed case for the TTGO T-Display board was found on thingiverse.
+Created by @vmensik. https://www.thingiverse.com/thing:3777859/
+@vmensik also provided some code fixes for the "artifact" screen update issue, the fix is included in version 7.2

 ## Original Project code

 The original project code can be found on pastebin.